Alejogb1/job-board/blog-data/how-do-i-create-a-generic-function-accepting-ranget-in-swift.md

 id: "how-do-i-create-a-generic-function-accepting-ranget-in-swift"
 ---

-Let's tackle this.
+.
 I recall dealing with a similar challenge back when I was optimizing a data processing pipeline for a mapping application.
 The need arose to have a single function operate on various types of ranges, each containing different data types but needing similar processing logic.
 Getting this to work elegantly with Swift's generics and `Range<T>` requires a solid understanding of protocols and constraints.

 The core issue lies in the fact that `Range<T>` itself has a generic type `T`, and not all types will conform to the requirements your function might have.
 To create a truly generic function that operates on ranges, we need to constrain the type `T` to fulfill certain criteria.
 Primarily, we will often need `T` to be `Comparable` to ensure we can perform basic comparisons such as checking if a value falls within the range.
 Furthermore, for some functionalities, we might require the ability to step through the range.